In the circle with centre \(O\), \(OQ \perp PR\), \(OQ = 4\) units and \(PR=10\). Determine \(x\).

 In the diagram below \(AE = \text{5}\text{ cm}\), \(AC = \text{8}\text{ cm}\) and \(CE = \text{9}\text{ cm}\).
 Determine the values of \(a\), \(b\) and \(c\).

-\[\begin{array}{rll} (2) - (1) \quad b-c &= 8-5 & \\ &= 3 & \\ \therefore b &= c + 3 & \\ \text{Substitute into } (3) \quad c + 3 + c &= 9 & \\ 2c &= 6 & \\ c &= 3 & \\ \therefore a &= 2 & \\ \text{ and } b &= 6 & \end{array}\]Tangents to a circle
+\[\begin{array}{rll} (2) - (1) \quad b-c &= 8-5 & \\ &= 3 & \\ \therefore b &= c + 3 & \\ \text{Substitute into } (3) \quad c + 3 + c &= 9 & \\ 2c &= 6 & \\ c &= 3 & \\ \therefore a &= 2 & \\ \text{ and } b &= 6 & \end{array}\]Find the values of the unknown lengths.

 Consider the diagrams given below: